etonchau/libby-to-clippings/README.md

 A simple, fast, and completely private browser-based tool that converts Libby reading highlights (JSON) into the classic Kindle My Clippings.txt format.

-This tool is perfect for readers who want to import their Libby notes into services like Clippings.io or personal knowledge management apps (like Notion or Obsidian) without manually reformatting everything.
+This tool is perfect for readers who want to import their Libby notes into services like Clippings.io or personal knowledge management apps (like Notion or Obsidian) without manually re-formatting everything.

 -----------------